 The videos build on an earlier project through which fact sheets described several practices for mitigating airborne emissions.
 One goal of the project was to provide information to help animal feeding operations manage odors and gas emissions.

 "Bill's calculator is a great way for livestock owners and managers to compare techniques they are considering to manage odors and reduce gas emissions," Janni said.
 "They need to fit into the overall operation and management of the operation; they all cost money."

-The calculator and videos are available online at www.extension.org/67055.
+The calculator and videos describing it are available online at www.extension.org/67055.
 The website includes links to factsheets, archived webinars and additional videos about good neighbor relations, odor policy considerations, odor setback tools, biofilters and covers.

 Media Contact: Catherine Dehdashti, U of M Extension, (612) 625-0237, firstname.lastname@example.org